Bianca Rinaldi: Biography

 Rinaldi was born in São Paulo, Brazil.
 She trained as a gymnast from age 8 to 13.
 She began her TV career in 1990 when she was chosen to be a "Paquita" for Xuxa's Show.
 She left the show in 1995 to pursue an acting career in Brazilian TV and theater.

 At 19, she decided to study the art of interpretation, thus beginning her work in television and theater.
 In Malhação, still in Rede Globo, the teacher played Úrsula.

 She received critical acclaim from the Brazilian media for her work on Pícara Sonhadora and A Escrava Isaura.

 In 2010, Arminda was the protagonist in the novel Ribeirão do Tempo.
 In 2013, lived Tany character of José do Egito.

-In March 2013, Rinaldi did not renew her contract with Rede Record, which integrated broadcaster since 2004.
+In March 2013, Rinaldi did not renew her contract with Rede Record, where she worked at since 2004.

 With the non-renewal of this contract with Rede Record, the role she would play in the novel Pecado Mortal, Carlos Lombardi, was awarded to Simone Spoladore.

 In the second half of 2013, the actress signed a contract with Rede Globo.
 She was cast in the soap opera Em Família.